OneGeology/documentation/docs/using.rst

 Using OneGeology Services
 #########################

+OneGeology does not have any data, all maps viewable through the portal are provided by services, some of these services may also provide access to data downloads.
 OneGeology makes data from geological data providers around the world accessible to those who would like to see and use it.
 The majority of this data is the type that is portrayed on traditional geological maps.
 There are increasing amounts with different geologically related types of data such as geophysics, boreholes and hydrogeology.
 This data is made available by means of Open GeoSpatial Consortium `OGC <http://www.opengeospatial.org>`_ standard web services that can be accessesed by a number of free and commercial clients.
 Currently OneGeology makes use of three OGC standards: Web Map Service `WMS <http://www.opengeospatial.org/standards/wms>`_, Web Feature Service `WFS <http://www.opengeospatial.org/standards/wfs>`_ and Web Coverage Service `WCS <http://www.opengeospatial.org/standards/wcs>`_.
 These different service standards define different kinds of capability for examining the data.

 - The data is “served” directly from the provider organisation.